iamajoe/keyboards/README.md

 #### Enter bootloader mode
 Click reset button twice.
 Hard drive should appear and ready to push the uf2 there.

+### nice!nano
+#### Enter bootloader mode
+Click reset button twice.
+Hard drive should appear and ready to push the uf2 there.

 ## Boards

 ### Revxlp